pydata/patsy/doc/formulas.rst

 And then the factor ends whenever we see a token which

 * is a Patsy operator listed in that table up above, and
-* it not *enclosed in any kind of parentheses* (where "any kind" includes regular, square, and curly brackets)
+* it not enclosed in any kind of parentheses (where "any kind" includes regular, square, and curly bracket varieties)

 This will be clearer with an example::